 I did some simple straight-line quilting using a variegated black, white and gray thread.

 Next, I sewed on the binding cut from one of the Artisan Spirit Shimmer fabrics.
-You can check out my favorite method for making and sewing on binding in this QUILTsocial blog post.
+You can check out my favorite method for making and sewing on the binding in this QUILTsocial blog post.

 Since I still had some 1½” strips left from all the blocks I’ve made this week, I decided to incorporate them into a border on another placemat.
 The “border” is actually the main part of this placemat, but this type of border can be used on any size of quilt.